camunda/camunda/docs/src/bpmn-workflows/multi-instance/multi-instance.md

 A multi-instance activity **must** define the `inputCollection` variable to iterate over (e.g. `items`).
 The variable is read from the workflow instance on activating the multi-instance body.
 It must be an `array` of any type (e.g. `["item-1", "item-2"]`).

 In order to access the current element of the `inputCollection` within the instance, the multi-instance activity can define the `inputElement` variable (e.g. `item`).
-The element is stored as local variable of the instance under the given name.
+The element is stored as a local variable of the instance under the given name.

 If the `inputCollection` is empty then the multi-instance body is completed immediately and no instances are created.
 It behaves like the activity is skipped.